jorgehcorrea/fabri2020/docs/assignments/week10.md

   <iframe src="https://player.vimeo.com/video/501037891" width="640" height="1138" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
   <p><a href="https://vimeo.com/501037891">TA-w10-1</a> from <a href="https://vimeo.com/mrjsnap">mr.jsnap</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-2. Undestanding Mosfets
+## Undestanding Mosfets
   * We saw this part in the tutorial of the week, so I wont go into too much detail.
 In this case I used the irf520 Mosfet.
 It is an N-channel Mosfet.
 Further information is found the [IRF520 Datasheet](http://www.irf.com/product-info/datasheets/data/irf520.pdf)
   ![](https://components101.com/sites/default/files/component_pin/IRF520-Pinout.png)

+### Apllication of Mosfet: High power LED
-  * In this case I decided to use:
+In this case I decided to use:
     * High Intensity LED
     * 9 v battery for The high intensity LED
     * 4 AAA Batteries to Power the Attiny, Connected in parallel to create a total volt of 6v, Attiny works up to 5.5v